-The Dining Hall, located on Level 200, F Wing of the campus, is open seven days a week during the fall and winter semesters.
-There are other locations on campus where you can purchase beverages, snacks, and light meals, such as the Café.
+The Dining Hall, located on Level 200, F Wing of the campus, is open most days through the year (with the exception of the Christmas break).
+There are other locations on campus where you can purchase beverages, snacks, and light meals, such as the Lamp Post Café.
 For hours of operation, please refer to the Student Handbook.
 All Tyndale residents are on a meal plan, which operates on a declining-balance per purchase through swiping their Tyndale ID card.